Next event in:

 Categories: Housing

-Choosing the right energy and internet provider in the Netherlands can be a daunting task.
+Choosing the right energy and internet provider in the Netherlands can be daunting.
 The Netherlands has a unique system with a vast number of utility providers offering packages catered to different lifestyles and needs.
-Also, keep in mind before you get started you’ll have to have proof of ID and residence.
+Also, keep in mind that before you get started, you’ll need proof of ID and residence.
 Usually, a rental or purchase contract along with an excerpt from the municipality (uittreksel) will do.

 It’s no wonder many expats feel intimidated at the beginning of this process.
 Previous experience, insight as to what works, a network that can point you to the best options, and the ability to speak Dutch can be crucial for striking the best deal.

-Keep in mind you can always cut down on the time, energy and effort put into reading up and conducting research into the different deals.
-Companies like PartnerPete offer advice on various combined deals available, not to mention service in English, so to take the lazy low-cost way out is to have them connect you.
+Keep in mind that you can always cut down on the time, energy, and effort you put into researching the different deals.
+Companies like PartnerPete offer advice on various combined deals, not to mention service in English, so taking the lazy, low-cost way out is to have them connect you.

 Internet

-According to the Organisation for Economic Cooperation and Development, The Netherlands has the highest number of homes equipped with bandwidth connections in Europe.
+According to the Organisation for Economic Cooperation and Development, the Netherlands has the highest number of homes equipped with broadband connections in Europe.

 In other words: you’re not alone in this journey.
-According to CBS (Statistics Netherlands), 98% of Dutch households have internet access in comparison to the European average of 87%, making the Netherlands amongst the highest in Europe.
+According to CBS (Statistics Netherlands), 98% of Dutch households have internet access, compared to the European average of 87%, making the Netherlands one of the highest in Europe.

-The are several internet service providers in The Netherlands.
+There are several internet service providers in the Netherlands.
 At the moment, the most popular are:

-The largest providers are KPN and Ziggo (and this includes their subsidiaries like Telfort).
+The largest providers are KPN and Ziggo (including their subsidiaries such as Telfort).

 Questions to ask yourself before you start looking